microsoft/BotFramework-Composer/docs/concept-language-genereation-draft.md

       - Hello, this is a text with LG

 #### Conditional template
 For all conditional templates, all conditions are expressed using the [Common Expression Language](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/common-expression-language#readme) and condition expressions are enclosed in curly brackets.
-Here are two conditional template examples from the [.LG file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md#Importing-external-references).
+Here are two conditional template examples from the [.lg file format](https://github.com/microsoft/BotBuilder-Samples/blob/master/experimental/language-generation/docs/lg-file-format.md#Importing-external-references).

 - IF...ELSE